 Yellowdig Participation - This course incorporates an application called Yellowdig that provides a social media-like discussion board providing opportunities for engagement and discussion between classmates and the instructor.
 Points are earned for each interaction a student has with the Yellowdig platform.
-Students have the ability to earn a maximum total of 1,950 points each week in Yellowdig and the app sums the weekly totals throughout the semester to create a cumulative final point total.
-Students earning totals of 12,000 points or higher in Yellowdig by Saturday, December 11th at 2:59am EST will earn a score of "100" for the Yellowdig Participation assignment on Canvas.
+Students have the ability to earn a maximum total of 1,200 points each week in Yellowdig and the app sums the weekly totals throughout the semester to create a cumulative final point total.
+Students earning totals of 12,000 points or higher in Yellowdig by Friday, August 6 will earn a score of "100" for the Yellowdig Participation assignment on Canvas.
 The percentage of total points out of 12,000 will be used as the grade for the Yellowdig Participation Assignment on Canvas for students earning less than 12,000 total points.
 Yellowdig is included within e-Learning, no additional downloads are required.

-Article Synopses - Students are expected to post a minimum of 4 research article synopses to the Yellowdig discussion board by Saturday, December 11th at 2:59am EST. Each article synopsis requires students to search a relevant database of research journals (i.e. Google Scholar, SportDiscus, PubMed) to find a peer-reviewed research article related to one of the course topics.
+Article Synopses - Students are expected to post a minimum of 4 research article synopses to the Yellowdig discussion board by Saturday, August 7th at 2:59am EST. Each article synopsis requires students to search a relevant database of research journals (i.e. Google Scholar, SportDiscus, PubMed) to find a peer-reviewed research article related to one of the course topics.
 Students should read the selected articles in their entirety and then post a brief synopsis of the article(s) to Yellowdig and to the corresponding assignment in e-Learning.
 The synopsis should be written and should include the following headers: 1.
 Reason for Selection 2.
 Research Problem 3.
 Methods 4.
-Results/Conclusions 5.
+Results/ Conclusions 5.
 Takeaways.
 Students should briefly summarize why they selected the article, what research problem was addressed in the article, how the experiment was conducted, the most important results and explanations for the results provided by the authors of the study, and what information from the article can be used by classmates in their strength and conditioning decision making processes.
-A pdf copy of the article should be uploaded to both the Yellowdig post and e-Learning assignment.
-The same written synopsis can be submitted to both Yellowdig and e-Learning.
+A pdf copy of the article should be uploaded to both the Yellowdig post and e-Learning.